The British Museum; civilizations unlocked

 Watch the clouds as they move overhead from within Norman Foster’s Great Court.
 Learn how the secret of hieroglyphs was unlocked using the Rosetta Stone, or be inspired like the poet Shelley by the sculpture of Egyptian king Rameses II.
 Discover the culture of ancient Greece through the Parthenon Sculptures (also known as the Elgin Marbles) and meet the first Roman Emperor Augustus who shaped what the very idea of Rome meant.

-If British history is a bit of a blur to you, bring it to life with some of the wonderful items in the museum’s collection.
-Answer the question “what did the Romans do for us?”, discover how enlightened the “Dark Ages” really were through the Anglo-Saxon Sutton Hoo burial and explore the medieval world, including the Norse Lewis Chessmen, inspiration to JK Rowling!
+If British history is a bit of a blur to you, bring it to life with some of the wonderful items in the museum’s collection, from a bronze age gold cape, to Roman treasure, then discover how enlightened the “Dark Ages” really were through the Anglo-Saxon Sutton Hoo burial and explore the medieval world, including the Norse Lewis Chessmen, inspiration to JK Rowling!

 Take a 2 hour highlights tour of the museum’s collection or spend a whole day soaking up the museum’s gems.